 - Filter repeated or unwanted data to improve accuracy.

 IoT Data Analytics

-There are various types of data generated by IoT devices, to handle this data we must apply analysis tools.
-Valuable information is collected from a massive amount of data which will be used to improve applications and business processes.
+There are various types of data generated by IoT devices; we must apply analysis tools to handle this data.
+Valuable information is collected from a massive amount of data that will be used to improve applications and business processes.

-It is used to find the best of a solution as per the given situation.
+It is used to find the best of solution as per the given situation.

 - Descriptive analytics will provide insight into what has happened.

 - Predictive analytics will predict and forecast what might happen, will determine the best solutions among choices.

 It is used to find hidden patterns and relationships from the IoT data, combining geospatial analytics, business data, and operational data.
 Industrial, travel, and agriculture companies enrich data from IoT sensors with business applications and geographic data from GIS.

 It refers to the data processing of real-time data collected from IoT devices.
 We can use real-time data to analyze urgent situations and provide an immediate response.

 For example – Traffic analysis and tracking of financial transactions.